ADLINK/bios-utility/README.md

 ## Features
 - Rename Menu entries:     Allow you to renew each node or entries
 - Hide Menu entries :  hide entries to avoid user from modifying entries or just simplifying the BIOS setup
-- Change Defaults :  configure default bootup values to optimize your system
+- Change Defaults boot order:  configure default bootup values to optimize your system
-- Change default boot order :
 - Change DMI Information:  modify logistical DMI data, such as OEM strings
 - Track Changes:  save a copy of all items that can be configured.
 - Import setting:  import your custom setting copy to restart where you left of